 The Orchestra is run by a chairman and committee and the involvement of members in organisation is encouraged and welcomed.
 We have social evenings from time to time and produce concerts 3 to 4 times a year.
 Members pay a termly fee to cover music cost etc. We pride ourselves on our friendly, hardworking approach to our music making.

-We are led by Christine Meers and directed by both Chris Gardner and David Budd.
+We are currently led by Sim Jones and Kati Turner, musical direction is by Chris Gardner and David Budd.

 We welcome opportunities to perform locally in aid of community causes.